Harriet's Magic Hats

-Harriet's Magic Hats was a Canadian television series created by ACCESS TV which aired in Alberta on ACCESS TV from 1980–1986.
+Harriet's Magic Hats was a Canadian television series created by ACCESS TV which aired in Canada from 1980–1986.

 The premise of the show was that an aunt named Harriet has a trunk full of magic hats in her attic.
 When her young niece wears a hat from the trunk she is transported to a place related to the hat.
 For example, if she wore a chef's hat from the trunk, the girl was transported to a kitchen with professional chefs, where she would learn about the profession.
 The show was 15 minutes long, and gave children a diverse view of the working world.